 Between the ceilings and the cabinets left a great disparity – not so great that I was alarmed, because I knew I had huge copper kettles that I could finally display, but it was noticeable and the scale wasn’t quite right.
 They simply must be adjusted and customized.
 My absolute favorite solution: let’s put molding on top!
 No, let’s put a LOT of molding on top!

 I ended up selecting 3 pieces of molding that went together well and only one piece did I have to custom order (the flat middle section to give more height).
 When telling your husband how to put it up (haha!), all that is needed is a flat back board piece that goes behind all the molding and nailed onto the cabinets.
+When thinking of your home, you should also think of an affordable AC Repair Service, the weather can get quite hot in the summer!

 You can even gently pry up the existing crown (if there is some there) and save it for the top piece and select a flat chair rail or frieze for height.
 The top crown and bottom piece I bought from Home Depot.
 We had crown, but I didn’t like it, so we didn’t reattach it.
 But that crown helped us with cutting angles and I’m sure I’ll find a use for it at some point.